5 Ways to Boost Your Dogs Confidence

 How I Taught My Dog to be Brave Around Strangers

 Laika was fearful of new people when we got her.
 She’d cower & grovel every time she was approached by someone new.
 To get her focus around new people I used the “look at me” cue and lots of yummy treats.
+Socialization with a fearful dog will take a lot of time and patience, but it does get better.

 Since it was people that she was afraid of I did have the advantage of being able to tell people to approach her slowly – you might not have that option if your dog is fearful of other dogs.
 If your dog is fearful around new dogs I suggest taking it slowly when approaching, and don’t be afraid to walk away if you don’t think that initial meeting will go well.
 It’s much better to leave on a neutral note with your dog than have a bad experience.